ktakashi/r6rs-springkussen/doc/symmetric.md

 _spec_ must be a symmetric cipher spec object.
 _symmetric-key_ must be a symmetric key object.
-_parameter_ must be a mode parameter, if the second form is used.
+_parameter_ must be a cipher parameter, if the second form is used.

 Makes a symmetric cipher.